IdentifyService

 The JWT token expiration is based on your ID document's expiry date.
 If your document expires in 5 years, your verification will be valid for up to 5 years.
 Once expired, you can re-register and verify again.

-Can I verify a different reference later?
+Can I verify a different wallet?

 How can a third party verify my JWT?